Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 template: picking

-# Concrete or abstact classes?

 Example:

 - Dogs, cats and pigs are all animals.
 What if we wanted to write code for representing them?

 - **One way**: Create an Animal class that encapsulates what dogs, cats and pigs have in common and have them inherit the properties of the Animal class.

 - Does it make sense to instantiate an Animal object?
 No, not in this case.

-But it makes sense to create an abstract Animal class containing a lot of code shared in common by three concrete child classes, Dog, Cat and Pig.
+- But it makes sense to create an abstract Animal class containing a lot of code shared in common by three concrete child classes, Dog, Cat and Pig.

 ---